mvertescher/workshop-rs/src/errors/expect.md

 `expect` is shorthand for "give me `T` or `panic!` with a message".

-This is useful in situation when we would like more information about where a panic is in the code.
+This is useful in situations when we would like more information about where a panic is in the code.